Online autism diagnosis for adults,

 in weeks not months

-Complete our free self-screening (no sign-up required) to find out if you may be autistic and if a remote assessment may be appropriate for you—or jump right into an assessment!
+Complete our free self-screening (no sign-up required) to find out if a remote assessment may be appropriate for you, or jump right into an assessment!
 Assessments are completed by an autistic psychologist.

 Assessment Overview